Imazosulfuron

 Imazosulfuron is a selective sulfonylurea herbicide to control sedges and broadleaf weeds.
-It is a preёmergent and postemergent herbicide.
+It is a preëmergent and postemergent herbicide.
 In the US, it was first registered in 2010 and is approved for residential and commercial use on turfgrass, rice, tomatoes and peppers.

 It is not approved in the European Union.

 The maximum application rate in the US is 0.3 lbs per acre (0.3 kg/Ha) for food use, or 0.67 lbs per acre (0.75 kg/Ha) for turf.

 Mode of action

 Imazosulfuron inhibits the enzyme acetolactate synthase, preventing synthesis of branch chain amino acids like valine, leucine, and isoleucine, which are necessary for cell formation.
 It is absorbed through roots and foliage, and translocates through xylem and phloem.

 Imazosulfuron's mode of action makes its HRAC classification Group B (Australia, Global) or Group 2 (numeric).

 Environmental behaviour

 Imazosulfuron is moderately mobile in soil, but is not volatile and so will not be moved atmospherically after application.
 It degrades primarily through aerobic and anaerobic biodegradation and aqueous photolysis.
 In soil, its half life is expected to be several weeks, but the water halflife is 3.5 days due to photolysis.
 Movement is expected by runoff and leaching, but contamination is not expected to be persistent.

 It is practically non-toxic to birds, mammals and honeybees, and no significant toxicity was found to fish.